Laurence Altshuler, MD

 Practicing Since: 1979

-Dr. Laurence Altshuler, a board-certified internist at Cancer Treatment Centers of America (CTCA) at Southwestern Regional Medical Center, earned a medical degree from the University of Oklahoma, where he served as president of the senior class.
+Dr. Laurence Altshuler, a board-certified internist at Cancer Treatment Centers of America (CTCA) at Southwestern Regional Medical Center, earned a medical degree from the University of Oklahoma.
 Subsequently, he completed an internal medicine residency at the University of Oklahoma Health Sciences Center in Oklahoma City.
 Dr. Altshuler earned a bachelor’s degree from Duke University in Durham, North Carolina, where he graduated magna cum laude.

 Prior to joining CTCA, the hospitalist and internist was affiliated with various hospitals in Oklahoma City, including St. Anthony Hospital, Mercy Health Center, Integris Baptist Medical Center and Deaconess Hospital.
 He also served as a faculty adviser at the University of Oklahoma College of Medicine.